-So, again, you know, you guys want to talk 3 about making an impact on missing and murdered Indigenous 4 5 women?
-Well, since this inquiry had started, there's been numerous, numerous missing and murdered women's cases.
-You 6 know, there -- every day, I go online, there's a young 7 8 woman missing.
-You know, just yesterday, I believe, there was -- or the day before, there's two young Indigenous 9 women missing from the Brandon area.
+So, again, you know, you guys want to talk about making an impact on missing and murdered Indigenous women?
+Well, since this inquiry had started, there's been numerous, numerous missing and murdered women's cases. know, there -- every day, I go online, there's a young woman missing.
+You know, just yesterday, I believe, there was -- or the day before, there's two young Indigenous women missing from the Brandon area.
 Under age, you know?
-10 11 You know, and then again when I talk about that 24/7, you know, there's no place -- there's no supports for women 12 whom are exploited, women whom are human trafficked.
-13 No 14 services for them.
-From 4:00 in the afternoon till 9:00 in the morning, there's no services for them to access.
-15 So, if they're being sexually assaulted by perpetrators, they 16 have nowhere to go.
-You know, and this place that they 17 utilize continuously fails them and rather see them very 18 oppressed than trying to help them and better their lives.
-19 know, here in Manitoba, you know, coming forward on missing 1 and murdered Indigenous women and girls.
-You know, if you 2 want to say you want to help, well that's a first step in 3 the right direction, you know, moving forward.
-If you guys 4 5 can't meet these recommendations, I would kindly ask you guys, like I've asked you before, to resign your positions 6 7 because, again, yes, you can laugh at it.
-8 UNIDENTIFIED SPEAKER: I'm not laughing.
-I'm listening.
-9 10 MS. ALAYA MCIVOR: Just like I've asked you 11 at the AFN, you quys don't hear us.
-You quys just bulldoze through this, you know?
-This is not what I walked across 12 Canada for, you know, is to just be bulldozed through, you 13 14 know, when it comes to this inquiry.
-You know, I would really, really, really hope that you and your colleagues 15 would really support that here in Manitoba, you know, and 16 support the family members.
-You know, those family members 17 continuously searching for their loved ones.
-There's no 18 support for them, financial support for them who 19 continuously go out, you know, and search for their loved 20 21 ones.
-Nothing.
-So, those are some things you can help 22 with if you guys want to, you know, meet us half way, sort 23 of thing.
+You know, and then again when I talk about that 24/7, you know, there's no place -- there's no supports for women whom are exploited, women whom are human trafficked. services for them.
+From 4:00 in the afternoon till 9:00 in the morning, there's no services for them to access. if they're being sexually assaulted by perpetrators, they have nowhere to go.
+You know, and this place that they utilize continuously fails them and rather see them very oppressed than trying to help them and better their lives.

-20 So, that's things that you guys can make a 21 difference in, in financially supporting with that \$53 22 million.
-Otherwise, we're going to have more families, you 23 know, during the duration of your guys' inquiry that's 24 supposed to be our inquiry.
-You know, you're going to have 25 more family members coming forward each day, each week, you
+So, that's things that you guys can make a difference in, in financially supporting with that \$53 million.
+Otherwise, we're going to have more families, you know, during the duration of your guys' inquiry that's supposed to be our inquiry.
+You know, you're going to have more family members coming forward each day, each week, you